Using CocoaPods

 tell RubyGems to install into your user directory by using

-,or by configuring the RubyGems environment.
+gem install --user-install,or by configuring the RubyGems environment.

 a.
 Configuring the RubyGems Environment (Recommended)

 The latter is in our opinion the best solution.
-To do this open up terminal and create or edit your .bash_profile
+To do this open up terminal and create or edit your .bash_profile with your preferred editor.
+Then enter these lines into the file:

-Then you can install CocoaPods without sudo
+Then you can install CocoaPods without sudo:

 b. gem install --user-install

-Note that if you choose to use the --user-install
+Note that if you choose to use the --user-install option,

 you will still have to configure your

-,otherwise you need to use the
+.bash_profilefile to set thePATH,otherwise you need to use the

-command with full path.
+podcommand with full path.

 3. Use Ruby Version Manager

-If you already have Ruby installed with Ruby Version manager (For example, RVM), you no longer need to use sudo
+If you already have Ruby installed with Ruby Version manager (For example, RVM), you no longer need to use sudo:

 Updating CocoaPods